irreverentsimplicity/zentasktic-core/README.md

 ![ZenTasktic](ZenTasktic-framework.png)

 This implementation will expose all the basic features of the framework: tasks & projects with complete workflows.
-Ideally, this should offer an easily forkable basis for any other custom implementation.
+Ideally, this should offer all the necessary building blocks for any other custom implementation.

 ## Object Definitions and Default Values